-NICAR 2011 – Raleigh, North Carolina (February 2011) – First conference as a full professional!
+NICAR 2011 – Raleigh, North Carolina (February 2011)

 - Almost Scraping: Web Scraping for Non-Programmers Panel – Matt Wynn of the Omaha World-Herald and I will be discussing tools that’ll help you mine data from the Web to create your own usable data sets for reporting and/or presentation.
 Key tools are bookmarked here.
 Grab a tipsheet explaining said tools.
 Soon: Peruse our presentation that we gave at the actual conference.